jossoco/meteor-bootstrap-datepicker/README.md

 meteor-bootstrap-datepicker
 ===========================

-Meteor package that wraps the bootstrap-datepicker library.
+Meteor package that wraps bootstrap-datepicker 1.5.1.
 See https://github.com/eternicode/bootstrap-datepicker for more details.